bitterjug/elm-wpc/readme.markdown

   might lay the groundwork for reverse infinite scroll) or after we have rendered the new page, when things are in their correct final positions.

+  - So what if we knew the width of the containing div, and of the cards?
+  Cards could have fixed width, and probably should.
+And we can get the size of the div using DOM library in a task.
+Kick off a task when we start the program (do we need to have rendered a frame yet?) and have a subscription for window resize events and check it again.
+  As we have to reflow anyway.
+Then we know how the cards stack in the grid and we should be able to calculate the position that the top of a given expanded card *should* be.

 - [ ] Clicking on an open card should maybe close it -- return to the list view?